galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 ### Advanced searching

 You can also specify what dataset properties you're searching using keyword search.
 These are the property names followed by '=' then the value.
-When using these only the property named is searched for that value:
+When using these only the property named is searched for that value.
+Keyword searches can be combined: `database=mm10 annotation=successful` and you can enclose text and include spaces using double quotes: `name="My Dataset" annotation="First run"`.

+**Supported keywords**:

 * *name*: for example, `name=my-dataset` would show all datasets whose names contain 'my-dataset' - *but* not search other properties such as annotation, etc.